jabarkle/Petoi-Bittle-Bot-A-vs-GPT-for-Path-Planning-and-Hybrid-Simple-Semantics/README.md

 Traditional robot navigation relies on hard-coded state machines and purely geometric planners, limiting adaptability to semantic instructions.
 This research demonstrates how GPT-4 can interpret high-level commands (e.g., “avoid toxic spills”, “find charging station”) and dynamically guide classical A* pathfinding.

 ### Key Features
 - **Semantic Understanding** — Interprets contextual navigation instructions
-- **Dynamic Safety Buffering** — Adjusts obstacle clearance based on environmental conditions
-- **Sequential Task Reasoning** — Handles multi-stage missions (collect resource → navigate to goal)
 - **Low-Cost Implementation** — Works on affordable hardware (~ $300 robot + webcam)
 - **No Fine-Tuning Required** — Uses GPT-4 API directly with prompt engineering

 ### Performance Highlights
+- A* outperforms GPT in traditional path planning
-- 96 – 100 % success rate on semantic navigation tasks
+- 96 – 100 % success rate on semantic navigation tasks using hybrid technique of GPT for reasoning and A* for path planning
-- 100 % success on sequential multi-stage missions
 - Enables behaviors impossible with classical planners alone

 ## System Architecture